Bronze inkwell from the beginning of the 20th century

 Description

 Bronze inkwill from the early 20th century resting on a double round marble base, the lower part made of black marble with a shaped edge, and the upper part in Alpi green.
 Decorated with grapes, mustaches, and bull heads.
-The lid is topped with a figure of an angel embracing a lion, connected to the inkwill's mouth by a base adorned with floral garlands and human masks.
+The lid is topped with a figure of an angel embracing a lion, connected to the inkwell's mouth by a base adorned with floral garlands and human masks.
 The glass is missing.
 In excellent condition.

 Prestigious antique furniture and accessories can be an excellent idea for decorating our interiors.
-Currently, there is a growing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
-This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
+Currently, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Empire-style furniture and accessories date from the late 18th to early 19th century.
-Everything was influenced by Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.
+Empire-style furniture and accessories date from the period between the late 18th and early 19th centuries.
+Everything was influenced by Napoleon’s reign, which introduced significant similarities and references to Roman and Greek ornamentation.

 Lion paws, eagle heads—these are common motifs in Renaissance style.
 Currently, many global brands reproduce furniture inspired by Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
 This is especially crucial when searching for a luxurious antique that suits your interior.